ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 Server.
 The following table outlines these resources for each test suite.
 The SUT configuration scripts will automatically create all the required resources for the Microsoft server implementation.
-To configure the SUT manually, see section Configuring SUT manually.
+To configure the SUT manually, see section *Configuring SUT manually*.

 The client configuration script follows the naming convention shown in the following table.
 If a change to the resource name is required, the